nklingen/SocialGraphsProject/README.md

-# SocialGraphsProject
+# The Office - 02805 Social Graphs and Interactions Project

-DTU Social Graphs Project
+## Part 1
 The first part of the final project is a 2 minute movie, which should explain the central idea/concept that you will investigate in your final project.
 You're making the movie so that the TAs, Anna, and I can give you feedback, and so that other groups can 'steal' your ideas (and you can steal ideas from them).
 The movie must contain the following:

 - [ ] An explanation of the central idea behind your final project (what is the idea?, why is it interesting?)